Get Help Today(855) 593-1695

 Take action & empower yourself

 Alcohol use during pregnancy can lead to serious medical issues.
 These issues can affect both the developing baby and mother.
 During pregnancy, there is no safe time or amount of alcohol to drink.
 If you or someone you know is pregnant and drinking, there is help available.
 Contact one of our treatment providers and take the next step towards recovery.
 It is never too late to stop.
 The sooner a pregnant mother stops consuming alcohol, the better.
-Reach out to a treatment provider and find the help you or your loved one deserves today.
+Reach out to a treatment provider and find rehab-related help today.